 You can absorb the concentrated risk.
 One serious disease outbreak or one bad typhoon shouldn't bankrupt the operation.
 That means either insurance, diversification beyond this single site, or financial reserves equal to one full cycle's working capital.

-If even one of these is missing, the simpler version is better: a piggery with a biogas digester for energy capture and composted manure sales for fertilizer revenue.
-That captures most of the manure-side value without the aquaculture complexity.
+If even one of these is missing, the simpler version is better: a piggery with a biogas digester for energy capture, plus composted manure sold as fertilizer.
+That captures most of the manure-side value without the aquaculture complexity, and without betting a fish crop on overnight oxygen levels.

 What about pig-duck or pig-fish-rice?